 The Edmonton Film Prize is an annual cash prize to celebrate excellence in Edmonton’s screen-based community.
 The prize is intended for any narrative, documentary or experimental project with special consideration to any filmmakers who have made a unique contribution or outstanding accomplishment in the community.

 Launched in 2012 by the Edmonton Arts Council, the Edmonton Film Prize was created to celebrate the best in Edmonton’s screen-based industries.
-Three winners will be awarded ($10,000 for first place and two $1,000 prizes for runners-up).

 Director Trevor Anderson; David Shepherd, MLA Edmonton-Centre; Director Eva Colmers, Scott McKeen, City Councillor (Ward 6); and top-prize winner Niobe Thompson.
 Photo by Jennifer Dacanay.